Hong-Bo/github-tutorial/README.md

 7. Now that git has remembered your name and password, make another change and push it to remote repository

-8. Create a new branch from terminal
+8. Create a new branch using terminal

+9. Change some codes and push the change to remote repository using the new branch

+10. Merge the change into master branch using the frontend of Github

-9. Delete the created branch from terminal
+11. Delete the created branch using terminal

 Congratulations!!!
 You have succeeded in managing Git!